 Bachelor's and Master's programs available

-The University of Akron offers programs leading to the B.A. and M.A. in Family and Child Development with a Child Life Specialist emphasis.
+The University of Akron offers programs leading to the B.A. and M.A. in Child Life.
 Entrance into the program is highly competitive and limited to only 12 students each year (undergraduate and graduate combined).

 The bachelor's degree program is for the student seeking a career as a Child Life Specialist.
 The undergraduate program aims to provide students with supervised experience in health care settings and the ability to work with individuals and groups of children.